Shangri-La – Saltash Passage, Cornwall.

 Local slate was sourced so that the piers could be built up to a suitable height for new gates to be fixed.

-A couple of matching apex style pier caps were cut and dressed in Cornish granite and these were set on top of the new piers.
+We cut and dressed a couple of matching apex style pier caps and these were set on top of the new piers.